jerelmiller/redux-simple-auth/README.md

 ```

 * `transformResponse`: (_function_): A function that allows you to transform the
-  payload returned from the server as the data the will be stored in the
+  payload returned from the server that will be saved in the `session` state.
-  session.
   * _Default_: `(payload) => payload`

 ```javascript